 Only those with no blemishes on their souls immediately enter heaven.
 Those who have not repented and confessed their sins will go to hell.
 Seeing as how, when we die, many of us will not fit in either of those two extreme categories we must fit somewhere else, somewhere in the middle called purgatory.

-The majority of people are neither so free from sin as to merit immediate entrance into heaven, nor so bad as to be punished forever in hell.
+The majority of people are neither so free from sin as to gain immediate entrance into heaven, nor so attached to sin and unrepentant as to be punished forever in hell.